cahall555/documentation-cipher/README.md

 #### Backlog
 * Show documents referenced under response
 * persist state when user refreshes browser
-* Send when enter is pressed or button is clicked
-* add gap on right hand side of text
 * authentication
 * update document reader to pull live from Notion - Discovery required
 * Show users history